Back to: Home

 2. Then find the People in the list.

-3. Then Ctrl+Click the people you want to compare.
+3. Then Ctrl+Tap the people you want to compare.

 4. You'll now see a line for each of your selected people.

-5. Because each line's a different color, you can compare each person.
+5. Because each line's a different colour, you ca n compare each person.

-6. And finally, when you click any point on a line, a panel slides out on the right, showing that day's timesheet for that person.
-This gives you more info about their absence, like whether the absence was dismissed or not.
+6. And finally, when you tap any point on a line, it slides out on the right, showing that day's timesheet for that person.
+The timesheet gives you more info about their absence, like whether the absence was excused or not.

 Now, switching back to all people and hiding the side settings.